 It is very important to check with the townhouse association to find out what insurance coverage, if any, they already have.
 Not all townhouse associations are required to carry a master insurance policy.
 It varies from location to location.
 If there’s no master policy, then the townhouse owners may need to purchase basic single family Homeowner’s Insurance.

-You may be able to lower your premium if you’ve installed fire and anti-theft protection devices.
+You may be able to lower your premiums if you’ve installed fire and anti-theft protection devices.

 Some townhouse buyers may want to purchase Mortgage Protection Insurance that guarantees the mortgage will be paid off if the insured dies prematurely.